Who is India Reynolds? Meet the Love Island series 5 bombshell

 When it came to the girls’-choice recoupling, India opted to go with her heart and picked Ovie.

-However, a challenge revealed that a portion of the public think that India is being disingenuous in an attempt to bag the £50k, which left Ovie doubting their connection…
+The infamous headline challenge revealed that a portion of the public think that India is being disingenuous in an attempt to bag the £50k, which left Ovie doubting their connection – but the two pulled through, appearing stronger than ever.

+However, India found herself plunged straight into a love triangle after Jordan admitted that he was attracted to her, and seemed fully prepared to leave his girlfriend Anna.

+However, Jordan’s efforts may have all been for nothing, with India saying she saw him “more like a mate” – with Ovie having to drag her out of the argument between Anna and Jordan.

 Love Island continues weekdays and Sundays on ITV2